rogeriog/VibroML/README.md

     *   `*_d*.cif` and `*_d*.xyz`: Displaced supercell structures.
     *   `relaxation_summary.txt`: Summary of relaxation for all displaced structures in that folder.
     *   `soft_mode_iter_*_top_structure_*_phonon_analysis/`: Phonon analysis results for the top lowest-energy relaxed structures from that iteration, including their primitive cell CIFs.
-    *   `relaxation_summary_iter.txt`: A summary of relaxation results for the current GA iteration.
+    *   `relaxation_summary_iter.txt`: A summary of relaxation results for the current iteration.
-*   `overall_relaxation_summary.txt`: A consolidated summary of relaxation results across all GA iterations, sorted by energy.
+*   `overall_relaxation_summary.txt`: A consolidated summary of relaxation results across all iterations, sorted by energy.

 #### 3. AIMD-Check Mode